 Qualified U.S. veterans, their spouses, or surviving spouses who require the aid and assistance of another person, or are housebound, may be eligible for the “Aid & Attendance and Housebound” benefit to help pay for long-term care.
 It is paid directly from the United States Department of Veterans Affairs (“VA”) in addition to their monthly pension received by the VA.

 This is a very little-known benefit that is annually funded with billions of dollars by Congress and serves those who need financial help covering costs for in-home care, assisted living, or a nursing home.

 This program may be the only lifeline available to protect those that protect us.
-As with any government funded program, there are qualifications for eligibility to receive this benefit.
+As with any government-funded program, there are qualifications for eligibility to receive this benefit.
 Let us help you with this process.

 Long-Term Care Planning

-As we age, the need for long-term medical care oftentimes becomes a reality for many people.
+As we age, the need for long-term medical care frequently becomes a reality for many people.
 Concerns of cost, location, care providers, in-home, assisted, skilled, or nursing care can become a daunting challenge.
 Some rely on savings, pensions, social security, reverse mortgages, or family members to support this expense.

 With proper planning, the stress associated with the need for care can be alleviated.
 Investment portfolios that generate income and dividends supplemented with pensions and Social Security could be enough to cover the cost.